 - Make sure all workers are outfitted with the appropriate high visibility clothing.

-3. Make Sure Guidance is Clear and Positive
+3. Make Sure Guidance for Road Users is Clear and Positive

 Road users shouldn’t have to guess about where they are supposed to walk or drive.